william1209/Risk_Manage/README.md

 * Classification -- Random Forrest

 <!-- Anomalies within background intervals -->
-### Anomalies within background intervals -- Unexpected patterns
+## Anomalies within background intervals -- Unexpected patterns
+The max amplitude of fluctuations is limited in each cluster, theoretically.
+As a matter of fact, it does refresh records.
+To say there are 2 categories of this series... up-trend and down-trend, anomalies are something between, which are unable to be classified.

 <!-- Usage -->
 ### Usage